Language

 What is the difference between sample and population standard deviation?

-How is the median calculated for even-sized datasets?
+How is the median calculated for an even number of values?

 What input formats are supported?